Best Churrascarias in Rio de Janeiro: All-you-can-eat, à la carte, and classic meat dishes

 Are there options for vegetarians at churrascarias?

 Most churrascaria rodízios in Rio include a buffet with salads, hot sides, cheeses, and vegetable dishes so vegetarians won't go hungry.
 That said, a churrascaria is fundamentally a meat experience, and the buffet is secondary to the main event.
 If you're visiting as part of a group with mixed dietary preferences, it works well; if you're vegetarian and looking for a restaurant to truly enjoy, the city has much better options.
-See our guide to vegan food in Rio.
+See our guide to vegan restaurants in Rio.